OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 ## Constant progress and next steps

-At this point, we’d made great progess, and we’d automated the vast majority of our development and deployment processes.
-The next step was to review our priorities across development and operations.
-One issue that continued to plague us was inconsistent environments.
+At this point, we’d made great progess, the vast majority of our development and deployment processes were automated, and the next step was to review our priorities across development and operations.
+One issue that plagued us was inconsistent environments.
 I learned about Infrastructure as Code and was immediately on board with the concept.
-Having no experience in any of the existing technologies (Chef, Puppet, Ansible, PowerShell DSC, etc…), I decided to try PowerShell DSC (Desired State Configuration).
-I quickly learned why all of the PowerShell courses say something like, “... and then there’s PowerShell DSC, but that’s a whole course in itself.”
+Having no experience with any of the existing technologies (Chef, Puppet, Ansible, PowerShell DSC, etc…), I decided to try PowerShell DSC (Desired State Configuration), and I quickly learned why all of the PowerShell courses say something like, “... and then there’s PowerShell DSC, but that’s a whole course in itself.”

-Octopus Deploy gave me a great PowerShell experience, but DSC was definitely a different animal.
+Octopus Deploy gave me a great PowerShell experience, but DSC was a different animal.
 After a bit of learning, I could demonstrate how to configure a bare metal server (a VM, to be honest) to functional IIS server in minutes.
-Not only that, I showed how I could combine the deployment power of Octopus Deploy with PowerShell DSC and push out configuration to servers just like an application deployment!
+Not only that, I could combine the deployment power of Octopus Deploy with PowerShell DSC and push out configuration to servers just like an application deployment!
 Now that I had the web administrators on board, I turned to the database administrators.
 Working with the DBA team, we created a DSC script that would install, configure, and maintain SQL Servers and hooked that up to Octopus as well.
 The DBA team could now keep tabs on their servers and change things whenever they wanted.
 This reduced the friction between the Operations team and the DBA team.

-DSC also reduced friction between operations and application development.
-Operations no longer needed to be involved in the installation or configuration of either IIS or SQL Server; their job was solely focused on hardware and Virtual Machine (VM) health.
+DSC also reduced friction between operations and application development because Operations no longer needed to be involved in the installation or configuration of either IIS or SQL Server; their job was solely focused on hardware and Virtual Machine (VM) health.
 DSC was being executed through Octopus Deploy using service accounts, which meant non-operations personnel no longer needed administrator rights to servers, which made security personnel very happy.
-Because DSC is self-documenting and version controlled, if operations needed to see what or how something was being configured, they could consult what was in version control.
+Because DSC is self-documenting and version controlled, if operations needed to see how something was being configured, they could consult version control.

 ## The (eventual) result